 Compare pricing carefully

 It pays to have a realistic idea of the budget you have available for your website project, as well as a sense of how much the designers in your region will charge to complete it.
+For example, here’s a web designer in San Francisco.

 This is where comparison is a powerful ally, since by getting quotes from several agencies you will be able to work out which one offers the best value for money.